pexip/os-systemd/docs/BOOT_LOADER_SPECIFICATION.md

 Everything described below is located on a placeholder file system `$BOOT`.
 The installer program should pick `$BOOT` according to the following rules:

-* On disks with MBR disk labels
+* On disks with an MBR partition table:
-  * If the OS is installed on a disk with MBR disk label, and a partition with the MBR type id of 0xEA already exists it should be used as `$BOOT`.
+  * If the OS is installed on a disk with an MBR partition table, and a partition with the type id of 0xEA already exists it should be used as `$BOOT`.
-  * Otherwise, if the OS is installed on a disk with MBR disk label, a new partition with MBR type id of 0xEA shall be created, of a suitable size (let's say 500MB), and it should be used as `$BOOT`.
+  * Otherwise, if the OS is installed on a disk with an MBR partition table, a new partition with type id of 0xEA shall be created, of a suitable size (let's say 500MB), and it should be used as `$BOOT`.
-* On disks with GPT disk labels
+* On disks with GPT (GUID Partition Table)
-  * If the OS is installed on a disk with GPT disk label, and a partition with the GPT type GUID of bc13c2ff-59e6-4262-a352-b275fd6f7172 already exists, it should be used as `$BOOT`.
+  * If the OS is installed on a disk with GPT, and an Extended Boot Loader Partition or XBOOTLDR partition for short, i.e. a partition with GPT type GUID of `bc13c2ff-59e6-4262-a352-b275fd6f7172`, already exists, it should be used as `$BOOT`.
-  * Otherwise, if the OS is installed on a disk with GPT disk label, and an ESP partition (i.e. with the GPT type UID of c12a7328-f81f-11d2-ba4b-00a0c93ec93b) already exists and is large enough (let's say 250MB) and otherwise qualifies, it should be used as `$BOOT`.
+  * Otherwise, if the OS is installed on a disk with GPT, and an EFI System Partition or ESP for short, i.e. a partition with GPT type UID of `c12a7328-f81f-11d2-ba4b-00a0c93ec93b`) already exists and is large enough (let's say 250MB) and otherwise qualifies, it should be used as `$BOOT`.
-  * Otherwise, if the OS is installed on a disk with GPT disk label, and if the ESP partition already exists but is too small, a new suitably sized (let's say 500MB) partition with GPT type GUID of bc13c2ff-59e6-4262-a352-b275fd6f7172 shall be created and it should be used as `$BOOT`.
+  * Otherwise, if the OS is installed on a disk with GPT, and if the ESP partition already exists but is too small, a new suitably sized (let's say 500MB) XBOOTLDR partition shall be created and used as `$BOOT`.
-  * Otherwise, if the OS is installed on a disk with GPT disk label, and no ESP partition exists yet, a new suitably sized (let's say 500MB) ESP should be created and should be used as `$BOOT`.
+  * Otherwise, if the OS is installed on a disk with GPT, and no ESP partition exists yet, a new suitably sized (let's say 500MB) ESP should be created and used as `$BOOT`.

 This placeholder file system shall be determined during _installation time_, and an fstab entry may be created.
 It should be mounted to either `/boot/` or `/efi/`.
 Additional locations like `/boot/efi/`, with `/boot/` being a separate file system, might be supported by implementations.
 This is not recommended because the mounting of `$BOOT` is then dependent on and requires the mounting of the intermediate file system.

 **Note:** _`$BOOT` should be considered **shared** among all OS installations of a system.
 Instead of maintaining one `$BOOT` per installed OS (as `/boot/` was traditionally handled), all installed OS share the same place to drop in their boot-time configuration._

 For systems where the firmware is able to read file systems directly, `$BOOT` must be a file system readable by the firmware.
-For other systems, `$BOOT` must be a VFAT (16 or 32) file system.
+For other systems and generic installation and live media, `$BOOT` must be a VFAT (16 or 32) file system.
 Applications accessing `$BOOT` should hence not assume that fancier file system features such as symlinks, hardlinks, access control or case sensitivity are supported.

 This specification defines two types of boot loader entries.
 The first type is text based, very simple and suitable for a variety of firmware, architecture